maydixon/PCA_module/PCA_Module.md

 ## The basics
 *This module can be found at: https://github.com/maydixon/PCA_module*

-**Principal Component Analysis** or **PCA** is a common  statistical technique that helps to describe relationships in data without losing variation.
+**Principal Component Analysis** or **PCA** is a common  statistical technique that helps to describe relationships and structure in data without losing variation.
+PCA's are non-parametric, and they assume that high variances describe something interesting in the data.
 PCA's are good tools for :

 * Visualizing multivariate data